3lson/ASLModelProj/README.md

-# American Sign Language (ASL) Recognition Model
+# American Sign Language (ASL)  Alphabet Recognition Model

 ## Project Overview
 Welcome to the ASL Recognition Model!
-This project is a culmination of my exploration into computer vision and deep learning, focused on creating a model capable of interpreting American Sign Language gestures.
-My aim was not just to build a functional model but to contribute to the accessibility of communication for the deaf and hard-of-hearing community.
+This project showcases my exploration into computer vision and deep learning, where I aimed to create a model capable of recognizing American Sign Language (ASL) gestures.
+The intention behind this project is to contribute to the accessibility of communication for the deaf and hard-of-hearing community.

 Throughout this project, I learned valuable skills in data collection, model training, and real-time video processing, and I found it to be a fulfilling experience that enhanced my understanding of machine learning principles.